AI4Bharat/CTQScorer/README.md

 ```

 ## 1. Example Quality Features
-Since the number of examples are in huge number, it is not possible to compute all Example Quality features for them.
-We chose ```BM25``` algorithm to filter and get a pool of 100 examples for each input sample.
-From these pool of examples we apply different algorithms and rank the examples.
-The algorithms can be found in the ```generateranking``` folder.
+Since there is a large number of examples in the Example Database (dataset folder), it is not possible to compute all Example Quality features for them.
+We choose the `BM25` algorithm to filter and obtain a pool of 100 examples for each input sample.
+From this pool of examples, we apply different algorithms and rank them.
+The algorithms can be found in the `generateranking` folder.

 ### 1.1 Algorithms
-We choose several alogirthms relevant to example selection based on features like example similarity, example quality and perplexity based features.
-The algorithm and the features based on which it ranks is as follows:
+We choose several algorithms relevant to example selection based on features like example similarity, example quality, and perplexity-based features.
+The algorithm and the features based on which it ranks are as follows:

 |Algorithm|Feature(s) computed|
 |:----|:----|